 Councilmember Nadeau is mom to Zoe and Madeline, raising her kids in Park View with her husband Jayson, frequenting the ward’s parks, shops, and other amenities.
 She often commutes to her office in the Wilson Building and transports her kids to school and play dates by bike.

 As our Ward 1 Councilmember, she has made historic investments to end homelessness, expanded cash assistance to D.C. residents, and enhanced rights and services for people with disabilities.
-She has worked extensively to improve Columbia Heights Civic Plaza, allocating funds to establish community navigators, who help people with substance use and mental health issues get needed services; in 2024, a new sobering center will open nearby, in part the result of her strong advocacy.
+She has worked extensively to improve Columbia Heights Civic Plaza, allocating funds to establish community navigators, who help people with substance use and mental health issues get needed services; a new sobering center will open nearby, in part the result of her strong advocacy.

 In her early days as a Ward 1 resident, Brianne organized neighborhood cleanups and brought the voices of her neighbors into discussions of local issues as a member of the Meridian Hill Neighborhood Association.
 Eager to serve the community, she went on to serve two terms as an Advisory Neighborhood Commissioner, where she built a reputation for supporting small businesses, fostering cooperation between businesses and residents, fighting to abate abandoned properties, advocating for pedestrian safety, and ensuring community concerns were taken seriously by developers.